physicsranger/make4FGLxml/README.md

 The main changes are to improve the readability of the code and make it more elegant (though elegence is a matter of opinion).
 If you are already familiar with the code, the [previous instructions](https://fermi.gsfc.nasa.gov/ssc/data/analysis/user/readme_make4FGLxml.txt) are still mostly valid, with the major changes being in some argument names and that the custom class is called SourceList instead of srcList.
 Additionally, previously the sources were grouped by distance from the ROI center with comments inserted to denote the "distance block", but only when using the FITS catalog.
 Currently, the script no longer does this, but it does sort the sources by distance from the ROI center, even if you're using the XML version of the catalog, which it didn't do previously.

+The script now requires the ```pandas``` module, which can easily be installed with pip or your preferred package manager.

 ---

 ## Installation